foudfou/sjail/README.md

 required.

 ### Cloned loopback

+When the `interface` parameter starts with `lo`, it's interpreted as a cloned loopback interface.

 Jails' IPs are attached to a clone loopback interface.
 Traffic between host and jails is enabled with `pf`: outgoing via NAT, incoming via RDR.